top of page

 Spinning a Social-Ecological Intention (Large).jpg

-Radical Holistic Edge Fusion Workshops
+Holistic Praxis Workshops

 Here you will find links to 17 workshop reports.
 These reports offer workshop outlines which you can use or adapt to your own practice.
 The reports also illustrate practice outcomes and links to other resources relevant to each workshop.